geenafong/cisco-spl/README.md

 Make security groups more fine-grained based on expectations of the app

 Make modules to make it easier for others to implement

+Create a backend S3 bucket so that members of the same team can be at the same remote state